Justice Dept. sues Google over digital advertising dominance | Technology

 - United States

-The Justice Department and eight states sued Google on Tuesday, alleging that its dominance in digital advertising harms competition.
+The Justice Department and eight states filed an antitrust suit against Google on Tuesday, seeking to shatter its alleged monopoly on the entire ecosystem of online advertising as a hurtful burden to advertisers, consumers and even the US government.

-The government alleges that Google's plan to assert dominance has been to "neutralise or eliminate" rivals through acquisitions and to force advertisers to use its products by making it difficult to use competitors' products.
+The government alleged in the complaint that Google is looking to “neutralise or eliminate” rivals in the online ad marketplace through acquisitions and to force advertisers to use its products by making it difficult to use competitors' offerings.
+It's part of a new, if slow and halting, push by the US to rein in big tech companies that have enjoyed largely unbridled growth in the past decade and a half.

-The antitrust suit was filed in federal court in Alexandria, Virginia.
-Attorney General Merrick Garland was expected to discuss it at a news conference later Tuesday.

-The department's suit accuses Google of unlawfully monopolising the way ads are served online by excluding competitors.
-This includes its 2008 acquisition of DoubleClick, a dominant ad server, and subsequent rollout of technology that locks in the split-second bidding process for ads that get served on Web pages.

-Representatives for Alphabet Inc., Google's parent company, said the suit "doubles down on a flawed argument that would slow innovation, raise advertising fees, and make it harder for thousands of small businesses and publishers to grow."
-The lawsuit says the DoubleClick acquisition "vaulted Google into a commanding position over the tools publishers use to sell advertising opportunities," and "set the stage for Google's later exclusionary conduct across the ad tech industry."
-Google, according to the lawsuit, recognised that publishers rarely switch online ad severs because of the cost and risks of doing so, and "positioned itself to function simultaneously as buyer, seller, and auctioneer of digital display advertising."
-Dina Srinivasan, a Yale University fellow and adtech expert, said the lawsuit is "huge" because it aligns the entire nation — state and federal governments — in a bipartisan legal offensive against Google.
+“Monopolies threaten the free and fair markets upon which our economy is based.
+They stifle innovation, they hurt producers and workers, and they increase costs for consumers,” Attorney General Merrick Garland said at a news conference Tuesday.

+For 15 years, Garland said, Google has “pursued a course of anti-competitive conduct” that has stalled the rise of rival technologies and manipulated the mechanics of online ad auctions to force advertisers and publishers to use its tools.
+In so doing, he added, Google ”engaged in exclusionary conduct” that has “severely weakened,” if not destroyed, competition in the ad tech industry.

+Google held nearly 29 per cent of the US digital advertising market — it includes all the ads people see on computers, phones, tablets and other internet-connected devices — in 2022, according to research firm Insider Intelligence.
+Facebook parent company Meta is second, with nearly 20 per cent of the market.
+Amazon is a distant, but growing, third.

+But that's not the lawsuit's concern.
+It is focused on the technical market mechanisms that Google controls, including the ad server it developed building on the 2008 purchase of market-dominating DoubleClick.
+DOJ says Google has a more than 90 per cent share of the business that serves ads to websites and controls more than 80 per cent of the “buy-side'' business where advertisers compete to place ads.

+Google, the lawsuit states, has over the past 15 years “has used acquisitions and market power across adjacent ad tech markets to quash the rise of rivals, tighten its control over the manner and means through which digital advertising transactions occur, and prevent publishers and advertisers from working effectively with Google's rivals.”
 This is the latest legal action taken against Google by either the Justice Department or local state governments.
-In October 2020, for instance, the Trump administration and eleven state attorneys general sued Google for violating antitrust laws, alleging anticompetitive practices in the search and search advertising markets.
+In October 2020, for instance, the Trump administration and 11 state attorneys general sued Google for violating antitrust laws, alleging anticompetitive practices in the search and search advertising markets.

-Many legal experts consider the lawsuits against Google to be the most significant anti-trust action against a U.S. business since the 1970s when a DOJ lawsuit led to the breakup of AT&T. Srinivasan said the Google suit filed Tuesday is even more ambitious than the DOJ's 1998 anti-trust suit against Microsoft because it attacks three alleged monopolies - "the sell-side, exchange, and buy-side of the largest electronically traded markets in the world by volume.
-That is a big deal."
-The Microsoft suit objected primarily to the company's bundling of its Explorer browser with the Windows operating system.
-Although a judge initially ordered Microsoft to break up into smaller companies a 2001 settlement permitted it to stay whole.

-The latest lawsuit in essence aligns the Biden administration and new states with the 35 states and District of Colombia that sued Google in December 2020 over the exact same issues.

-The U.S. antitrust suits against Google represent a delayed acknowledgment of what European regulators have long been complaining about.
-They have spent the past several years trying to crack down on Google, mostly with huge fines, to little noticeable effect so far.

-The states taking part in the suit include California, Virginia, Connecticut, Colorado, New Jersey, New York, Rhode Island and Tennessee.
+Asked why the Justice Department would bring the suit when a similar complaint has already been filed by states, Assistant Attorney General Jonathan Kanter, the department's top antitrust official, said, “We conducted our own investigation, and that investigation occurred over many years.”
+The states taking part in Tuesday's suit include California, Virginia, Connecticut, Colorado, New Jersey, New York, Rhode Island and Tennessee.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)